ciggies/titan-security/README.md

 * Code for an IFAK located in shared.lua
 * IFAK Picture
 * Code for qb-target located in qb-target.lua
+* qb-target exports inside the client.lua for Personal Stash and Armory

 # Change-Logs